 “When you don’t know what to say, just say Jesus.
 There is power in the name, the name of Jesus.
 If the words won’t come cause you’re too afraid to pray, just say Jesus.” – Just Say Jesus from 7eventh Time Down

 Just as the words to the song say, there is power in the name of Jesus!
-Speak His name when you don’t know what to pray and you’ll be amazed at the peace it will bring.
+Speak His name with boldness and confidence when you don’t know what to pray and you’ll be amazed at the peace it will bring.

 3. Journal Your Thoughts